wangshaojie1995/LTX-Video/README.md

 # Model User Guide

-## General tips:
+## 📝 Prompt Engineering

+When writing prompts, focus on detailed, chronological descriptions of actions and scenes.
+Include specific movements, appearances, camera angles, and environmental details - all in a single flowing paragraph.
+Start directly with the action, and keep descriptions literal and precise.
+Think like a cinematographer describing a shot list.
+Keep within 200 words.
+For best results, build your prompts using this structure:

+* Start with main action in a single sentence
+* Add specific details about movements and gestures
+* Describe character/object appearances precisely
+* Include background and environment details
+* Specify camera angles and movements
+* Describe lighting and colors
+* Note any changes or sudden events
+* See [examples](#introduction) for more inspiration.

+## 🎮 Parameter Guide

-* The model works on resolutions that are divisible by 32 and number of frames that are divisible by 8 + 1 (e.g. 257).
+* Resolution Preset: Higher resolutions for detailed scenes, lower for faster generation and simpler scenes.
+The model works on resolutions that are divisible by 32 and number of frames that are divisible by 8 + 1 (e.g. 257).
 In case the resolution or number of frames are not divisible by 32 or 8 + 1, the input will be padded with -1 and then cropped to the desired resolution and number of frames.
-* The model works best on resolutions under 720 x 1280 and number of frames below 257.
+The model works best on resolutions under 720 x 1280 and number of frames below 257
-* Prompts should be in English.
-The more elaborate the better.
-Good prompt looks like `The turquoise waves crash against the dark, jagged rocks of the shore, sending white foam spraying into the air.
-The scene is dominated by the stark contrast between the bright blue water and the dark, almost black rocks.
-The water is a clear, turquoise color, and the waves are capped with white foam.
-The rocks are dark and jagged, and they are covered in patches of green moss.
-The shore is lined with lush green vegetation, including trees and bushes.
-In the background, there are rolling hills covered in dense forest.
-The sky is cloudy, and the light is dim.`
+* Seed: Save seed values to recreate specific styles or compositions you like
+* Guidance Scale: 3-3.5 are the recommended values
+* Inference Steps: More steps (40+) for quality, fewer steps (20-30) for speed

 ## More to come...